Care Home Finance: funding the business of caring

 The UK population is growing older, and the need for care homes is growing.

 Residential care homes, providing care for elderly and frail people when living independently has become too much of a struggle involve more responsibility than many other business sectors.
 But, with the number of people over the age of 85 set to double from 1.4m to 3.5m over the next 25 years, the need for care home places is growing fast.

 Care homes range from the frankly luxurious, for affluent residents, to the more basic, where the local government pays the fees.
 All need to be registered and inspected to ensure they meet standards set out in the Care Standards Act.
 The act dictates the standards for nursing, facilities, entertainment and the home environment, to ensure that the physical and emotional needs of residents are met.
 It has helped drive up standards across the sector, and demonstrated the need for motivated and qualified staff, and a real commitment to resident care.

 Costs have risen since the act was passed.
 New regulations have forced many existing homes to close, and made it more difficult to convert existing properties into care homes.
 However, with sufficient investment, buying, or setting up a care home can still provide, a financially rewarding business.

 At Rangewell, we understand the costs and challenges that the care sector presents, and can help you find the solutions.

-Rangewell - the experts here to help and support you to think through appropriate and affordable funding options.
+Rangewell - the experts to help and support you with appropriate and affordable funding options